What are asset classes?

 Fixed interest (bonds)

-Generally have a low to medium risk and provide a reliable income stream.
+Generally, mortgage securities have a low-to-medium risk and provide a reliable income stream.
 They usually offer a higher return than cash investments.

 Australian and international shares

-Potential for higher returns and capital growth compared to other assets.
-Typically, higher in risk and suitable for long-term investors.
+Shares can potentially achieve greater returns and capital growth compared to other assets.
+However, they are higher in risk than income assets.
+Shares are usually best suited for long-term investors.

 Ready to invest?
 Check out our range of Managed Funds.